yuce/pyswip/README.md

 **This library is being cleaned up and refactored.
 Expect API breakage and incompatibility with previous versions.**

+**WARNING!
+PySwip has no Windows installers!
+If you are a Windows user, see [INSTALL](https://github.com/yuce/pyswip/blob/master/INSTALL.md#windows).
+There are some "free download" sites that claim to be hosting PySwip installers.
+DO NOT TRUST THEM!**

 Thanks to all [contributors](CONTRIBUTORS.txt).
 If you have contributed to PySwip in the past and your name does not appear on that list, please [let me know](mailto:yucetekol@gmail.com) so I can add your name.

 ## Introduction